EndPointCorp/end-point-blog/2011/11/14/performing-bulk-edits-in-rails-part-1.html.md

 };
 ```

 One of the big highlights here is namespacing our Javascript function.
-While the chances are low that someone out there is going to have clone_downloadable_checkboxes_to in the global namespace too, it's always best to use proper namespaces.
+While the chances are low that someone out there is going to have clone_downloadable_checkboxes_to in the global namespace too, it’s always best to use proper namespaces.

-Well, we've made it through the first part of our user story.
+Well, we’ve made it through the first part of our user story.
 The user can now check their boxes, and submit a form to the appropriate Rails resource.
-Stay tuned to see how we implement the second half of our user's story.
+Stay tuned to see how we implement the second half of our user’s story.